Table of Contents

-- The distal end of a sensory neuron is the receptor of an autonomic reflex arc, which reacts to a Stimulus and triggers a nerve impulse.
+- The distal end of a sensory neuron is the receptor of an autonomic reflex arc, which reacts to a stimulus and triggers a nerve impulse.
 Usually, autonomic sensory receptors are associated with interoceptors.

 - The sensory neuron forwards nerve impulses to the CNS.

-- Signals triggered by integration centres leave the CNS, via motor neurons, towards the target tissue.
+- Signals triggered by the integration centers leave the CNS, via motor neurons, towards the target tissue.
 Two motor neurons connect the CNS in an autonomic reflex arc with the effector.
 The impulse is transduced by the preganglionic neuron to an autonomic ganglion from where it is forwarded through the postganglionic neuron to the target tissue.

 Target tissue (effector)